Anorexia Nervosa in Children

 Anorexia nervosa is also called anorexia.
 It's a serious medical illness that affects a child's eating behavior.
 It's not a lifestyle choice.

 Anorexia is a form of self-starvation.
 Children and teens with this health problem have a distorted body image.
 They think they weigh too much.
 This can lead them to severely limit how much food they eat.
-It can also leads to other behavior that stops them from gaining weight.
+It can also lead to other behavior that stops them from gaining weight.

-There are 2 types of anorexia:
+There are two types of anorexia:

 - Restrictor type.
 Children with this type severely limit how much food they eat.
 This often includes foods high in carbohydrates and fat.

 - Bulimic (binging and purging) type.
 Children with bulimia eat too much food (binge) and then make themselves throw up.
 They may also take large amounts of laxatives or other medicines that clear out the intestines.

 Anorexia most often starts as regular dieting.
 But it slowly changes to extreme and unhealthy weight loss.

 Other things that may play a role in anorexia are: